For Learners of Any Language

 - And if you want encouragement, fun writing and solid scientific grounding, try Becoming Fluent: How Cognitive Science Can Help Adults Learn a Foreign Language by Richard Roberts and Roger Kreuz, whose writing style I really enjoyed.

 - Duolingo has an app to help you learn a bunch of languages.
-It builds a "skill tree", taking you from basic words to full sentences and makes the whole thing like a big social game.
-If you've ever been motivated by online badges, this one's for you.
+It builds a "skill tree", and makes the whole thing like a big social game.
 Even though I can’t go around recommending Duolingo, it does have many drawbacks.
 Click here to read my full review..

 - Flashsticks are fan-bloody-tastic.
 They're pre-printed post-its to help you learn your vocabulary anywhere you like.
 It's like your flashcards, but supercharged and real.
 Use KERSTIN10 at checkout to receive 10% discount on everything.